jackweinbender/sweetpeonies.com/_posts/2012-03-31-bird-nest-workshop.markdown

 layout: post
 author: tiffany
 title: "Bird Nest Workshop"
-assets: /assets/images2012-03-31bird-nest-workshop
+assets: /assets/images/2012-03-31-bird-nest-workshop/
 categories:
+- Flowers
+- In The Garden
+- The Farm
+tags:
-- flowers
+- Bird's Nest
-- in the garden
+- Workshop
-- the farm
+- Farm
 ---

 Today was another Bird’s Nest workshop out at [Aunt Willie’s Wildlflowers](http://www.auntwillieswildflowers.com).
 These are just a few of the photos from the day.
 We ate a delicious pasta salad, rolls, and strawberry almond salad.
 So healthy!